marcusbaer/poc-mcp-server-wttr/README.md

 ## Tools

+### Weather Tool

+#### Usage

+Works with prompts like:

+- What is the current weather in London?
+- How is the humidity in London?

 ### Memory Tool

 #### Usage

-Um die Tools aus dem Memory Beispiel anzusprechen, musst du Prompts verwenden, die sich auf Wissensmanagement, Speicherung von Informationen oder das Merken von Fakten beziehen.
-Die verfügbaren Tools sind:
+To use the Memory example tools, you need to use prompts that refer to knowledge management, storing information, or remembering facts.
+The available tools are:

-1. Entitäten erstellen (create_entities)
+1. Create entities (create_entities)
-   - "Speichere, dass Marcus Baer ein Entwickler ist"
+   - "Store that Marcus Baer is a developer"
-   - "Merke dir, dass ich an einem Wetter-Server arbeite"
-   - "Erstelle eine Entität für mein Projekt poc-mcp-server-wttr"
+   - "Remember that I am working on a weather server"
+   - "Create an entity for my project poc-mcp-server-wttr"
-2. Beziehungen erstellen (create_relations)
+2. Create relations (create_relations)
-   - "Marcus Baer arbeitet an poc-mcp-server-wttr"
+   - "Marcus Baer works on poc-mcp-server-wttr"
-   - "Verbinde Marcus Baer mit dem Projekt"
+   - "Connect Marcus Baer with the project"
-   - "Erstelle eine Beziehung: ich entwickle den Wetter-Server"
+   - "Create a relation: I develop the weather server"
-3. Beobachtungen hinzufügen (add_observations)
+3. Add observations (add_observations)
-   - "Füge hinzu, dass Marcus TypeScript bevorzugt"
+   - "Add that Marcus prefers TypeScript"
-   - "Notiere, dass das Projekt wttr.in als API nutzt"
-   - "Ergänze die Information, dass ich in Wuppertal wohne"
+   - "Note that the project uses wttr.in as API"
+   - "Add the information that I eat cookies"
-4. Graph lesen (read_graph)
+4. Read graph (read_graph)
-   - "Was weißt du über mich?"
-   - "Zeige mir alle gespeicherten Informationen"
+   - "What do you know about me?"
+   - "Show me all stored information"
-   - "Lies den Knowledge Graph"
+   - "Read the Knowledge Graph"
-5. Knoten suchen (search_nodes)
+5. Search nodes (search_nodes)
-   - "Suche nach Marcus"
+   - "Search for Marcus"
-   - "Finde alle Informationen über das Wetter-Projekt"
+   - "Find all information about the weather project"
-   - "Welche Entitäten gibt es zu TypeScript?"
+   - "Which entities exist for TypeScript?"
-6. Knoten öffnen (open_nodes)
+6. Open nodes (open_nodes)
-   - "Öffne die Entität Marcus Baer"
+   - "Open the entity Marcus Baer"
-   - "Zeige mir Details zu poc-mcp-server-wttr"
+   - "Show me details about poc-mcp-server-wttr"
-7. Löschen (delete_entities, delete_observations, delete_relations)
+7. Delete (delete_entities, delete_observations, delete_relations)
-   - "Lösche die Entität X"
+   - "Delete the entity X"
-   - "Entferne die Beobachtung Y von Marcus Baer"
+   - "Remove the observation Y from Marcus Baer"
-   - "Lösche die Beziehung zwischen X und Y"
+   - "Delete the relation between X and Y"

 #### System Prompt